 A. Sustainable Manufacturing Practices

-As environmental awareness rises, there is a growing trend towards sustainable and green manufacturing practices in the sheet metal and fabrication industries.
+As environmental awareness rises, there is a growing trend towards sustainable and green manufacturing practices in the metal processing and fabrication industries.
 These practices include utilizing recycled materials and adopting energy-efficient processes.

 Steel Dynamics, Inc. has embraced sustainable practices in the steel industry.
 The company is committed to operating in an environmentally responsible manner, targeting a 20% reduction in greenhouse gas emissions intensity across its electric arc furnace (EAF) steel mills by 2025 and a 50% reduction by 2030, compared to a 2018 baseline.